magento/devdocs/guides/v2.2/advanced-reporting/data-collection/index.md

 ## Extensibility

-Configuration of data collection can be extended or changed in any module adding the corresponding `<module_name>/etc/analytics.xml` file.
+Configuration of data collection can be extended or changed in any module adding the corresponding `<module_name>/etc/analytics.xml` file with nodes that must be changed or added.

 ## Structure